How to Contribute to Open Dylan¶

 Create a topic branch with

-git checkout -t -b your-contribution.
+git checkout -t -b my-branch.

 Push your changes to your fork on GitHub.